Internet Information Services (IIS, formerly Internet Information Server) is a Microsoft web server created for use with the Windows NT family.

 The internal transaction monitoring of eG Enterprise breaks down the request rate of individual web transactions, average response times, and the number of aborts by web transactions.
 With this information, you can pinpoint if your site is living up to expectations or needs to be tweaked further.

 eG Enterprise can be deployed on-premises or in the cloud as a license or subscription.
-However, you need to contact the sales team in order to view a quote.
+However, you need to contact the sales team to view a quote.
 There is a free evaluation version which supports up to five servers as a cloud-deployed platform.
-You can download a free trial of eG Enterprise here.
+You can download a free trial.

 Once you have IIS set up, you will need to keep ahead of any possible problems.
 Monitoring a complex application, such as IIS takes a lot of resources and you can reduce the amount of staff that you need to dedicate to the task by introducing automated tools.